coupergateway/couper-examples/kubernetes-configuration/README.md

 ## Adding a custom Couper configuration file

 To customize the Couper configuration you can build a container inherited from `avenga/couper`, add the related configuration file and make this image available to your K8s cluster.
-First, we will mount the configuration file into the pod with help from the [configmap](https://kubernetes.io/docs/concepts/configuration/configmap/).
+First, we will mount the configuration file into the Pod with help from the [configmap](https://kubernetes.io/docs/concepts/configuration/configmap/).

 Let's run the following: